Health problems

 You should check your feet every day.
 Diabetes can reduce the blood supply to your feet and cause a loss of feeling.

-This means foot injuries do not heal well and you may not notice if your foot is sore or injured.
+This means foot injuries do not heal well and you may not notice straight away if your foot is sore or injured.
 These problems can lead to ulcers and infections.
+If they're not treated early, you could need an amputation.

 Simple things are important, like: